Pete Wicks

 Peter James Wicks (born 1 November 1988) is an English television personality who was a cast member on the ITVBe reality series The Only Way Is Essex.
+Between September and December 2024, he was a contestant on the twenty-second series of Strictly Come Dancing, partnered with professional dancer Jowita Przystał.

 Life and career

-Wicks was born on 1 November 1988 in Harlow, Essex.
+Peter James Wicks was born on 1 November 1988 in Harlow, Essex.
 In 2015, Wicks joined the cast of The Only Way Is Essex for its fifteenth series.
+From 2016 to 2017, he was in a relationship with Ex on the Beach star Megan McKenna.

 In 2018, Wicks was a contestant on Celebrity Island with Bear Grylls.
-In 2019, Wicks appeared on the sixth series of Celebs Go Dating.He later returned to the series the following year during the COVID-19 pandemic to appear on Celebs Go Virtual Dating.
+In 2019, Wicks appeared on the sixth series of Celebs Go Dating.
+He later returned to the series the following year during the COVID-19 pandemic to appear on Celebs Go Virtual Dating.
 Later in 2020, Wicks was a contestant on Celebrity MasterChef.
-In April 2021, Wicks joined The Celebrity Circle alongside his friend Sam Thompson to play for money for charity by catfishing as Countdown presenter Rachel Riley.
+In April 2021, Wicks joined The Celebrity Circle alongside his best friend Sam Thompson to play for money for charity by catfishing as Countdown presenter Rachel Riley.
 They were runners-up of the series.
 In 2022, Wicks appeared on an episode of Tipping Point: Lucky Stars and appeared on the fourth series of Celebrity SAS: Who Dares Wins.
+He was medically withdrawn due to injury.
 He has also made guest appearances on television series including Joe Lycett's Got Your Back, CelebAbility, Sunday Brunch, Celebrity Juice, and Supermarket Sweep.

-He is also appearing in Celebs Go Dating for his third time in 2022.
+He appeared on Celebs Go Dating for his third time in 2022.
+In 2023, Wicks participated in the Christmas edition of The Real Full Monty.

+Since 2022, Wicks has been co-host of the podcast Staying Relevant with Sam Thompson.
+A live tour is due to take place in 2024.
+In June 2025, the podcast won its first award at the annual Television and Radio Industries Club.

+Between March and April 2024, Wicks appeared on The Underdog: Josh Must Win, aired on Channel 4 alongside Nick Grimshaw, Vicky Pattinson and Amber Rose Gill.
+Between September and December 2024, Wicks was a contestant on the twenty-second series of Strictly Come Dancing, partnered with professional dancer Jowita Przystał. and reached the semi-final in week 12.

+In 2025, Wicks presented docuseries For Dogs' Sake for U&W, which was filmed at the Dogs Trust rehoming centre in Basildon.